wafflecomposite/LemnisGateSalvageOps/README.md

 ## Installation
 ### **IMPORTANT NOTE:**  If you **and** the people you want to play with own the game on **Steam**, installing the mod is **optional**.
 You can just *change one text file* to unlock Steam P2P and WIP content. [**Refer to this guide**](/EASY_P2P.md).

 - Locate the game folder.
-For *Steam*, you can do that by right-clicking the game in your library, open `Installed Files` tab and click `Browse...` button
+For *Steam*, you can do that by right-clicking the game in your library, click `Properties`, open `Installed Files` tab and click `Browse...` button
 - (Optional, Windows-only) If there is an `EasyAntiCheat` folder, uninstall it.
 Open the `EasyAntiCheat` folder, launch `EasyAntiCheat_Setup.exe`, click the `Uninstall` button in the left bottom corner in the EAC window, close the window, delete the `EasyAntiCheat` folder
 - Download [`SalvageOps.zip` from the Releases tab](https://github.com/wafflecomposite/LemnisGateSalvageOps/releases/download/1.0/SalvageOps.zip)
 - Move the contents of the archive to the folder of game (to the root one that contains `LemnisGate.exe`), agree to replace the files